2020 dates coming soon.

-The Popcorn Fundraiser helps your Scouts’s Cub Scout Pack, Boy Scout Troop or Venturing Crew earn the funds they need for a great program!
+The Popcorn Fundraiser helps your Scouts’s Cub Scout Pack, Scouts BSA Troop or Venturing Crew earn the funds they need for a great program!
 Scouts who participate also learn important life skills like goal-setting, public speaking, teamwork and much more.
 The five best ways to sell, safety tips, selling script below will give you everything you need to sell like a pro.

 Five Best Ways to Sell